DataDog/documentation/content/en/integrations/faq/how-do-i-pull-my-ec2-tags-without-using-the-aws-integration.md

 2. Attach a policy to the IAM role that includes the permission `ec2:DescribeTags`.
 3. Start the Datadog Agent container with the environment variable `DD_COLLECT_EC2_TAGS=true`.

-**Note**: for backwards compatibility, Agent will also try using EC2 instance role if ECS task role is unavailable or has insufficient permissions.
+**Note**: For backwards compatibility, the Agent will also try using the EC2 instance role if the ECS task role is unavailable or has insufficient permissions.

 [1]: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html
 {{% /tab %}}